ProfessionalCommunity Edition

 Note

 Burp's browser is an easy way to proxy HTTP traffic - even over the encrypted HTTPS protocol.
-There is no setup required - simply go to the Proxy tab, click Open Browser, and ensure Intercept is off.
+There is no setup required - simply go to the Proxy tab, click Open Browser, and make sure that the intercept toggle is set to Intercept off.

 Step 1: Open the lab